Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry

-A simple way to minimize the spontaneous emission is to turn the $\Lambda$- into a Raman scheme, detuning the lasers that couple $\ket{0,1}$ with $\ket{e}$.
+A simple way to minimize spontaneous emission is to turn the $\Lambda$- into a Raman scheme, detuning the lasers that couple $\ket{0,1}$ with $\ket{e}$.
 Such Raman processes mix well with our algorithms.
 To start, if we have already stabilized the phase of a cw laser, we can combine it with the pulses from the comb [cf. Fig.~\ref{fig:raman}a].
-This process enables an accurate determination of the pulse phase with respect to the cw source.
-The result will be a sequence of effective unitaries with some average Rabi angle, $\theta'$, and a pulse phase $\phi'_m=\phi_m - \phi_{\rm ref}$, where $\phi_{\rm ref}$ is the phase of the stabilized source.
-The identifications $\theta \to \theta'$ and $\phi_m \to \phi'_m$ directly translate all protocols above to this new setup.
-Likewise, one may combine the frequency comb with a stabilized one [cf.~Fig.~\ref{fig:raman}b] and use our protocols to reconcile both sources.
+This process enables an accurate determination of the CEP with respect to the cw source.
+The result is a sequence of effective unitaries with an average Rabi angle, $\theta'$, and a pulse phase $\phi'_m=\phi_m - \phi_{\rm ref}$, where $\phi_{\rm ref}$ is the phase of the stabilized source.
+The identifications $\theta \to \theta'$ and $\phi_m \to \phi'_m$ directly \textit{translate all protocols above to this new setup}.
+Likewise, one may combine the FC with a stabilized one [cf.~Fig.~\ref{fig:raman}b] and use our protocols to reconcile them.

-A more interesting use of Raman transitions is to achieve self-referencing with hyperfine qubits.
-For this, we repeat the scheme from Fig.~\ref{fig:raman}b, combining two pulses from the same comb, but with a relative delay, $T_d$.
+A more interesting use of Raman transitions is to achieve self-referencing of the comb.
+For this, we use the scheme from Fig.~\ref{fig:raman}b, combining two pulses from the same comb, but with a relative delay, $T_d$, as in Fig.~\ref{fig:setup}b.
 This amounts to a self-referenced interferometric scheme based on time shifts, not requiring frequency shifting nor shearing \cite{Walmsley2009}.
-The phases of both pulses effectively combine in a nontrivial way in the unitary associated to the Raman process, $\phi'_m = \phi_m - \phi_{m - N_d} = N_d \Delta \phi.$ We can apply a sequence of $N$ pulse pairs with total angle which should optimally lay around $N\theta' \simeq \pi/4$
+The phases of both pulses effectively combine in a nontrivial way in the unitary associated to the Raman process, $\phi'_m = \phi_m - \phi_{m - N_d} = N_d \Delta \phi$~\cite{EPAPS}.
+We can apply a sequence of $N$ pulse pairs with an effective angle $\theta'$ that should optimally lie around $N\theta' \simeq \pi/2$, \ifcheckpagelimits\else

-and use Ramsey interferometry to measure both $\theta'$ and $\Delta\phi$.
+\fi and use Ramsey interferometry to measure both $\theta'$ and $\Delta\phi$.
 A generalization of protocols 2A and 2B is also possible using a linear optics circuit with two delay lines, so that each atom is hit by pairs of pulses with alternating phases $(\phi_m,\phi_{m-N_{d1}})$ and $(\phi_m,\phi_{m-N_{d2}})$.
-This leads to the sensitivities shown in the second half of Table~\ref{table}.
+This leads to the sensitivities shown in the lower half of Table~\ref{table}.